 Students majoring in Linguistics can advance up to a Post masters certificate.
 On average, 68% percent of women and 32% percent of men make up the degrees awarded across all college campuses.
 Linguistics is has the largest number of granted degrees in California.
 The average starting salary for an undergraduate degree in Linguistics is $44,500.

-The top ranked schools for Linguistics majors include the University of Pennsylvania, Georgetown University and Pomona College with 9 students graduating with a degree in Linguistics at the University of Pennsylvania.
+The top ranked schools for Linguistics majors include Georgetown University, Binghamton University and the University of Chicago with 22 students graduating with a degree in Linguistics at Georgetown University.
 Learn more about college options in the table below.

 Majoring in Linguistics, your education can be applied to different careers.
 Linguistics majors go on to find jobs including Interpreters and Translators and Foreign Language and Literature Teachers, Postsecondary which are in high demand.
 Some of the jobs with the highest salary for Linguistics majors include Foreign Language and Literature Teachers, Postsecondary, Interpreters and Translators .